conniemessi/Audio-Inpainting/README.md

   Spectrogram U-Net training and inference for the random-mask scenario (Part 1).
 Produces long corrupted/restored audio and comparison spectrograms.

 - `main5_UNet_gap.py`
-  Spectrogram U-Net inpainting for a shorter 2D mask in the STFT domain (local gaps), mainly used for visualization.
+  Spectrogram U-Net inpainting for a shorter 2D mask in the STFT domain (local gaps), mainly used for visualization (Part 2).

 - `main_gan_gap.py`
   GAN-based spectrogram inpainting for the 2-second gap (Part 2), including generator and discriminator architectures.